Three BTS members pocket $11.5m from sale of agency shares

-SEOUL (BLOOMBERG) - Three of the seven-member of K-pop group BTS sold shares in their management company to pocket US$8.4 million (S$11.5 million), ahead of sold-out concerts in Los Angeles and their win for the Artiste of the Year at the American Music Awards.
+SEOUL • Three of the seven members of K-pop group BTS sold shares in their management company to pocket US$8.4 million (S$11.5 million), ahead of sold-out concerts in Los Angeles.

 The members - Jin, J-Hope and RM - unloaded a combined 31,986 shares in Hybe, formerly known as Big Hit, between Oct 13 and Nov 9, according to a regulatory filing.